 “Terra-Cotta Comes Back as a Luxury Home Material of Choice,” Wall Street Journal, June 2018

 “In New York, Drawing Flood Maps is a “Game of Inches”,” New York Times, January 2018

-“Hot Real Estate: Tribeca’s Highly Anticipated ’11 Beach Street’,” NJ Patch, January 2017
+“Hot Real Estate: Tribeca’s Highly Anticipated ’11 Beach Street’,” Cherry Hill, NJ Patch, January 2017

-Short and Sweet: New York City’s Charming One-Block Streets,” New York Times: October 31, 2014
+“Short & Sweet: New York City’s Charming One-Block Streets,” NY Times, October 2014

 Joy Construction, construction manager; Thomas Juul-Hansen, interior design; DeSimone Engineers, structural; GEA Consulting Engineers, MEP; Jermone S. Gillman, code